boto/boto3/docs/source/guide/ec2-example-key-pairs.rst

 Create a Key Pair
 =================

-Creates a 2048-bit RSA key pair with the specified name.
+Create a 2048-bit RSA key pair with the specified name.
 Amazon EC2 stores the public key and displays the private key for you to save to a file.
 The private key is returned as an unencrypted PEM encoded PKCS#8 private key.
 If a key with the specified name already exists, Amazon EC2 returns an error.